alphagov/content-store/doc/content_item_fields.md

  - `base_path`: The base path of the content item

 In the `retrieving` context, the items are hashes containing:
+ - `content_id`: The Content ID of the linked content item
  - `title`: The title of the content item
  - `base_path`: The base path of the content
  - `description`: The description of the content